merkle-open/webpack-config-plugins/packages/common-config-webpack-plugin/README.md

 ## Webpack Config

 Many projects will need some project specific options.
-The `common-config-webpack-plugin` suite is designed to be plugable so you will be able to pick only what you need and combine it with your configuration.
+The `common-config-webpack-plugin` suite is designed to be pluggable so you will be able to pick only what you need and combine it with your configuration.
 By default the plugin configuration will adjust depending on your [webpack mode](https://webpack.js.org/concepts/mode/) setting.

 ```
 common-config-webpack-plugin